IMPORTANT INFORMATION FOR NON-RESIDENT HUNTERS VISITING CANADA.

 Brian Moulder, Hunt Director: Brian is a life-long resident of Marten River, Temagami and North Bay and is a retired director with the MNR’s Forestry division.
 He is a highly knowledgeable and experienced bushman, hunter and firearms expert and is extremely helpful to hunters, particularly first-time hunters.
 Brian’s affiliation with Marten River Lodge dates back at least 20 years.
 He also acts as lead tracker when the need arises.

-Bill Tregenza, Senior Guide (Retired) Bill is also a life-long resident of Marten River and a highly respected trapper, bushman, angler and hunter.
+Bill Tregenza, Senior Guide (Retired): Bill is also a life-long resident of Marten River and a highly respected trapper, bushman, angler and hunter.
 Bill developed the bear hunt program at Marten River Lodge over 25 years ago and guided at the lodge for 20 years.
 Today he mentors our team, provides oversight and council on program planning each year and will occasionally help in processing game.

 Dave Simpson, Senior Guide: Dave has guided at Marten River Lodge for over 17 years and trained under the tutelage of Bill Tregenza.
 Dave built many of our stands and has helped in training new guides each year in conducting an effective baiting protocol and has assisted in processing game.
 A trapper, hunter, angler and renowned knife maker, Dave no longer guides full-time but remains a strong proponent and mentor to the MRL Bear Hunt program.

 Tyler Moulder, Tracker and Associate Guide: Tyler is Brian’s son and has helped and worked along-side his father on MRL bear hunts for years.
-An avid and enthusiastic outdoorsman, Tyler is a great complement to the MRL team and often tag-teams with his dad to track, retrieve and process game.
+An avid and enthusiastic outdoorsman, Tyler is a great complement to the MRL team and often tag-teams with his dad to help track, retrieve and process game.

 Your package includes a boat and motor for every 3 adults in your party.
-Our boats are fully equipped, 16’ Starcraft models and include high-back swivel seats, vinyl floors with 7’ casting deck, automatic live well and bilge pump, rod holders, fish finder, new 2013 30 HP electric start motors and unlimited bait and fuel during your stay.
+Our boats are fully equipped, 16’ Starcraft models and include high-back swivel seats, vinyl floors with 7’ casting deck, automatic live well and bilge pump, rod holders, fish finder, 30 HP electric start motors and unlimited bait and fuel during your stay.
 Our main water system offers 24 kilometers (15 miles) of fishing with access into 4 different lakes for Walleye (Pickerel), Pike, Perch, Small Mouth Bass and Lake Trout.
 On arrival, we will provide you with a map and orientation of our water system and point you to known hot spots.

-Though our focus and priority during our hunt dates is the bear hunt itself MRL does specialize in guided remote back-lake fishing adventures.
+Though our focus and priority during our hunt dates is the bear hunt itself, MRL does specialize in guided remote back-lake fishing adventures.
 If hunters are successful in harvesting their bear early in the week, and time and resources permit, we may be able to accommodate a guided fishing trip to one of our remote lakes at additional cost if there is interest.

-20% credit-card deposit or E-trans (Canadian Only) is required at time of booking to confirm your reservation.
+A 20% credit-card deposit or E-trans (Canadian Only) is required at time of booking to confirm your reservation.
 Due to the limited number of hunters we accept and the upfront costs of conducting our hunt program, we have a strict 90-day cancellation policy.
 Balance is payable on arrival.

 Note: Bears harvested on last hunting day in each week may not be able to be processed and butchered prior to hunter departure next morning.
 In such instances, the hunter is responsible for their bear and there are no deductions in fees.

-Non-Hunter guest rate
+Non-Hunter guest rate:

 Below is a summary of open seasons for moose in WMUs 40 & 41.